tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 the datasets.)
 But it is possible for one data portal to include all of another portal's datasets.

-Sometimes, you'll see a view in the search & browse pane with a grey background, instead of white.
+Sometimes, you'll see a view in the search & browse pane with a gray background, instead of white.
 Hawaii has a bunch of these.

 [![Hawaii data portal](hawaii.png){:.wide}](https://data.hawaii.gov/)